yacy/yacy_search_server/docker/Readme.md

 #### Easier to handle

-	docker run --name yacy -p 8090:8090 luccioman/yacy
+	docker run --name yacy -p 8090:8090 --log-opt max-size=100m --log-opt max-file=2 luccioman/yacy

+##### Options detail

---name option allow easier management of your container (without it, docker automatically generate a new name at each startup).
+* --name : allow easier management of your container (without it, docker automatically generate a new name at each startup).

--p option map host port and container port, allowing web interface access through the usual http://localhost:8090.
+* -p : map host port and container port, allowing web interface access through the usual http://localhost:8090.
+* --log-opt max-size : limit maximum docker log file size for this container
+* --log-opt max-file : limit number of docker rotated log files for this container

+Note : if you do not specify the log related options, when running a YaCy container 24hour a day with default log level, your Docker container log file will grow up to some giga bytes in a few days!

 #### Handle persistent data volume

 As configured in the Dockerfile, by default yacy data (in /opt/yacy_search_server/DATA) will persist after container stop or deletion, in a volume with an automatically generated id.

-Bu you may map a host directory to hold yacy data in container :
+But you may map a host directory to hold yacy data in container :

 	docker run -v [/your_host/data/directory]:/opt/yacy_search_server/DATA luccioman/yacy